Writing Paper for Improving Skill

 I got my grids from a book called Graph Paper From Your Copier by John S. Craver.
 The entire book consists of different types of graph paper.
 But out of the entire book, there were only a couple of pages that were useful to me for this purpose.
 I used it because I already had the book.

 You can probably print any size grid that you want on your own computer.
-But a more useful idea for you is a website I found where you can get free graph paper.
+But a more useful idea is a website I found where you can get free graph paper.
 You can’t beat that for the price!
-And you can choose the size and color of the graph you want to use for your writing paper.
+And you can choose the size and color of the graph you prefer.

 Choose the Writing Paper That Works Best

 Each child will have different needs.
-And different types of paper will work better for some children than for others.
+Different types of paper will work better for some children than for others.

 It's a good idea to try different kinds to see what works and what doesn't.
-Hopefully, this article will give you an idea of what's out there so you can find what works best for your child.
+Hopefully, this article will give you an idea of what's out there so you can give your child the best chance for success.

 Like This Page?